sergane13/Camera-Movement-By-Touch/README.md

 # Camera-Movement-By-Touch

+## Table of contents
+* Description
+* Parameters
+* Features

+## Description
-### PanPinchCameraMovement.cs
+Script: PanPinchCameraMovement.cs

-    Script used for the camera movement in 2D space Atach it to any gameobject
+Used for the camera movement in 2D space that is attached to any gameObject

-    Parameters
+## Parameters

-    1.Camera To Move --> Camera component of the object that you want to move
+* Camera To Move --> Camera component of the object that you want to move

-    2.X inferior limit --> the minim x value for the camera position [camera position is the center of the view]
+* X inferior limit --> the minim x value for the camera position [camera position is the center of the view]

-    3.X superior limit --> the maximum x value for the camera position
+* X superior limit --> the maximum x value for the camera position

-    4.Y inferior limit
+* Y inferior limit

-    5.Y superior limit
+* Y superior limit

-    6.Minimum ortho size --> the minim ortho size of the camera that has the "Projection" in Orthographic mode
+* Minimum ortho size --> the minim ortho size of the camera that has the "Projection" in Orthographic mode

-    7.Maximum ortho size --> the maximum ortho size
+* Maximum ortho size --> the maximum ortho size

-### Features of the module
+## Features

-    1. Panning with one finger in any direction with finger remaining always under the touched object [also know as pixel perfect panning]
+* Panning with one finger in any direction with finger remaining always under the touched object [also know as pixel perfect panning]

-    2. Pinching with two or more fingers with zooming target in the middle point of the two fingers
+* Pinching with two or more fingers with zooming target in the middle point of the two fingers

-    3. Supports panning during the pinching operation
+* Supports panning during the pinching operation

-    4. WorldSpace limits and orthographic limits
+* WorldSpace limits and orthographic limits

-    5. Ignores any UI elements during touch operation
+* Ignores any UI elements during touch operation

+* Static bool MovingCamera with tolerance to know when camera is moving by touch

+* Gizmo drawing in UNITY EDITOR to know the limits of the camera